-Maintain a pay-for-performance culture Annual pay opportunities emphasize variable performance-based compensation, which ensures a high degree of performance orientation in our executive compensation program Foster long-term alignment with stockholders Equity awards directly tie pay outcomes to value creation Preserve a low risk profile Our compensation program is grounded in key practices Reflect internal equity considerations Compensation decisions are made in the context of individual factors
+Maintain a pay-for-performance culture Annual pay opportunities emphasize variable performance-based compensation, which motivates executives and ensures a high degree of performance orientation in our executive compensation program Foster long-term alignment with stockholders Equity awards directly tie pay for executives to value creation for stockholders Preserve a low risk profile Our compensation program is grounded in sound, risk-averse practices Reflect internal equity considerations Compensation decisions are made in the context of individual factors including: tenure, experience, annual and long-term contributions to the Company and individual performance.

 Role of the Compensation Committee.
-The Compensation Committee of our Board is responsible for establishing and overseeing the executive compensation program, which includes, but is not limited to, setting executive pay opportunities, assessing Company and individual performance and determining and approving final pay outcomes for our NEOs on an annual basis.
-As part of this process it evaluates:
+The Compensation Committee is responsible for establishing and overseeing the executive compensation program, which includes, but is not limited to, setting executive pay opportunities, assessing Company and individual performance and determining and approving final pay outcomes for our NEOs on an annual basis.
+As part of this process, the Committee evaluates:

-• Each NEO's role and responsibilities, and performance in his or her role;

-- Each NEO's compensation history (including his or her total equity compensation profile); - Key historical Company performance metrics and forward-looking projections; and - Compensation practices of the companies in our peer group and broader market data, where appropriate.
+- Each NEO's role and responsibilities, and performance in his or her role; - Each NEO's compensation history (including his or her total equity compensation profile); - Key historical Company performance metrics and forward-looking projections; and - Compensation practices of the companies in our peer group as well as broader market data, where appropriate.